totherme/blog/content/post/agile-and-program-logic.md

 make awesome software (which is reliable, and which does something that's useful to someone), you need to do three things:

-1. Figure out what you want
+1.    *Specification*: Figure out what you want
-1. Write code that does what you said you wanted
+1.    *Implementation*: Write code that does what you said you wanted
-1. Manage (1) and (2) within the constraints of your local economics<sup>1</sup>.
+1.    *Cost*: Manage "Specification" and _Implementation_ within the constraints of your local economics<sup>1</sup>.

-Academic computer scientists - quite rightly - tend to focus on (2).
-There are good reasons for this - success in (2) is relatively easy to measure, even if you're developing a small prototype in isolation from the market it's ultimately aimed at.
-On the other hand, I think Agile/TDD (Test Driven Development) is really good at (1).
-When I was living in academia I often found myself arguing that formal methods and proof-based techniques were better at (2) than TDD can ever be<sup>2</sup>.
+Academic computer scientists - quite rightly - tend to focus on _Implementation_.
+There are good reasons for this - success in "Implementation" is relatively easy to measure, even if you're developing a small prototype in isolation from the market it's ultimately aimed at.
+On the other hand, I think Agile/TDD (Test Driven Development) is really good at "Specification".
+When I was living in academia I often found myself arguing that formal methods and proof-based techniques were better at _Implementation_ than TDD can ever be<sup>2</sup>.
 This might be true<sup>3</sup>, but it misses the point.
-The point is that it doesn't matter how good an engineer is at (2) if they have no plan for (1).
-For the rest of this post, I'm going to explore the strategy we use at Pivotal for (1) and what that might mean for academic toolsmiths who want us to use their methods and tools when we come to do (2).
-Many of the things I mention here will also turn out to be quite handy for (3) as well, but to do that justice will require another post.
+The point is that it doesn't matter how good an engineer is at _Implementation_ if they have no plan for "Specification".
+For the rest of this post, I'm going to explore the strategy we use at Pivotal for "Specification" and what that might mean for academic toolsmiths who want us to use their methods and tools when we come to do _Implementation_.
+Many of the things I mention here will also turn out to be quite handy for "Cost" as well, but to do that justice will require another post.

 ## Agile/TDD at Pivotal